mertcan79/SSE-Tracking-App/README.md

-# Team Manager
+# FastAPI based SSE tracker

-Team Manager is a simple project that combines two new (ish) frameworks , Flet and FastAPI , it is not complete and it is not perfect as the aim of it is to give you some insight and encourage you to try Flet and FastAPI
+FastAPI based SSE tracker is a simple project that combines two frameworks , Flet and FastAPI.

+SSE are displayed, and can be filtered from the settings page.

 ## Project Build
 * Fronted with Flet
 * Backend API with FastAPI